 \section{Generalized solution to rough differential equations}

-Almost flows approximates of flows, similarly to numerical algorithms.
+Almost flows approximate of flows, similarly to numerical algorithms.
 In classical analysis, flows are strongly related to solutions of ordinary differential equations (ODE).
-Rough differential equations (RDE) were solve first using fixed point theorems on paths \cite{lyons98a}.
+Rough differential equations (RDE) were solved first using fixed point theorems on paths \cite{lyons98a}.
 The technical difficulty with this approach is that the solution itself should be a rough path.

 Later, A.M.
 Davie introduced in \cite{davie05a} another notion of solution of RDE which no longer involves solutions as rough paths, but only as paths.
 We abstract here this approach in order to relate almost flows and paths.